MiddleRaster/Tdd20.TestAdapter/README.md

 ### How to use

-Create your Tdd20-style C++ unit test .dll and drop this tiny assembly next to it.
+Create your Tdd20-style C++ unit test .exe and drop this tiny assembly next to it.
 Your tests will show up in Visual Studio's Test Explorer TreeView.